Teaching English to Speakers of Other Languages

 Since there is no prerequisite for attending TESOL, this is a great course for anyone who is interested in YWAM but has not yet completed a Discipleship Training Course (DTS)—the introductory course that is required before you attend most other YWAM schools.
 For many, their introduction to the world of YWAM is through attending our TESOL.
 This course is a great way for anyone to experience life on a YWAM campus which is respected around the world, and to make invaluable connections with other missionaries.
 You will need to have a fairly good grasp of the English language in order to complete this course and its spoken and written requirements.
 However, English does not have to be your first language and multilingual students are encouraged to apply to this course!

-Our schedule consists of morning classes Monday through Friday from 8 am to noon.
+Our schedule consists of classes and activities Monday through Friday.
 Students will join with other schools and meetings on campus for prayer and worship throughout the week, and all students at YWAM Montana-Lakeside participate in various work duties that support the campus and positively add to the learning environment.
-Any remaining time may be spent completing assignments, preparing lessons, planning for local or international outreaches, and participating in our "focus tracks" where students can dive deeper into study areas of their choosing.
+Additional time is spent on completing assignments, preparing lessons, planning for local or international outreaches, and participating in our "focus tracks" where students can dive deeper into study areas of their choosing.